ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 You can generate an estimate by specifying the necessary **configurations** for DR resources, such as the number of **cores**.
 This process allows you to review projected costs before making deployment decisions.

-> **Note**: Creating an estimate incurs no charges, resources are billed only upon deployment.
+ >**Note**: Creating an estimate incurs no charges, resources are billed only upon deployment.

-- Choose the **{{site.data.keyword.DR_short}}** setup as it is hosted within IBM’s data centers.
+1. Choose the **{{site.data.keyword.DR_short}}** setup as it is hosted within IBM’s data centers.

-- Choose the **IBM Cloud region** where the DR resources will be hosted.
+2. Choose the **IBM Cloud region** where the DR resources will be hosted.

-- Define the number of cores required for DR.
+3. Define the number of cores required for DR.

-- Enable **Orchestrator HA** option if high availability is needed for your orchestrator.
+4. Enable **Orchestrator HA** option if high availability is needed for your orchestrator.
 Additional charges may apply.

-### Step 3: Adding to estimate and viewing summary
+### Step 3: Add to estimate and viewing summary
 {: #stps}

-- Click **Add** to estimate to **save** your configured DR resources.
+1. Click **Add** to estimate to **save** your configured DR resources.
-- Review the Total Estimated Cost on the right panel, which includes core-based charges for DR software licenses.
+2. Review the Total Estimated Cost on the right panel, which includes core-based charges for DR software licenses.

 ### Step 4: Saving and viewing the estimate
 {: #stepss}

-- After configuring, **save** the estimate with a **unique name** and optional description.
+1. After configuring, **save** the estimate with a **unique name** and optional description.
-- Access your saved estimate to review the detailed cost breakdown.
+2. Access your saved estimate to review the detailed cost breakdown.

 ### Step 5: Exporting the estimate
 {: #ete}

-- Export the saved estimate as an **XLSX**, **CSV**, or **PDF** file.
+1. Export the saved estimate as an **XLSX**, **CSV**, or **PDF** file.

-- This allows for offline review and sharing with stakeholders.
+2. This allows for offline review and sharing with stakeholders.

 ## {{site.data.keyword.DR_short}} configuration summary